Accelerated Associate of Applied Science with a major in Nursing Program

 An in-depth study of micro-organisms, including classification, ecology, biochemistry, and genetics.
 Pathogenicity, epidemiology, and immunological responses are also considered.

-Transfer students who have successfully completed all liberal arts and science pre/co-requisites are required to complete all nursing courses (with the exception of Nursing 100 Math for Medications)to be eligible for an AAS degree.
+Transfer students who have successfully completed all liberal arts and science pre/co-requisites are required to complete all nursing courses to be eligible for an AAS degree.

 Time Requirements for Program Completion